 His response floored me!

 First, he appreciated I came to him.
 Then he said my words were out of character and he knew there wasn’t any evil intent behind them.
 I suspect if I’d chosen to gloss the matter over, his opinion of me might have lessened.

 That was very valuable lesson for me.
 I’m far from perfect, but I do try to understand the intent behind someone’s words or actions before reacting.
 Most people have good intentions even if we don’t agree with their actions.

 What matters is in what manner we choose to deal (or not) with these situations.
-You can do ten good things, but the one not so good thing will probably be the one they'll remember.
+You can do ten good things, but the one not so good thing will probably be the only thing that'll stand out in their mind.

-The main takeaway is to live the way you'd like people to remember you.
+The main takeaway is to live the way you'd like people to have memories of you.
 Make a difference and live purposefully.
-Being conscious and aware of the things you hope people remember about you after you’re gone will help when hard decisions arise.
+Being conscious and aware of the things you hope people think back to after you’re gone will help when hard decisions arise.

 Memories last forever and it’s never too late to start making them.
-So, remember it’s up to you to choose what people will remember you for.
+So, bear in mind it’s up to you to choose what people will think of you.